Vanya-Goyal/Varsity/README.md

 🎯 Why Varsity Start?

-Varsity Start is more than just an online course platform—it's a gateway to mastering DSA and advancing your career.
+Varsity is more than just an online course platform—it's a gateway to mastering DSA and advancing your career.
 Whether you're a student aiming to ace coding interviews or an instructor passionate about teaching, Varsity Start provides the tools to succeed.
 Join our community and start your journey to academic and professional excellence today!